rodrigojmr/pixiv-to-twitter-sauce/README.md

    4. Find - Load unpacked extension
    5. Select - `dist` folder in this project (after dev or build)
 6. If you want to build in production, Just run `yarn build` or `npm run build`.

+This extension was bootstraped from [Chrome Extension Boilerplate with React + Vite + TypeScript](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite)